Melville Corporation: Melville Corporation

 Reflecting the company's focus on diversifying, it officially dropped shoe from the name, becoming Melville Corporation in June 1976.
 It acquired Mark Drug in 1977, merging all 36 stores into CVS.
 With the death of Ward Melville in June, Rooney was named chairman.
 After this, the company began to de-emphasize its shoe business.
 Melville acquired the Kay Bee Toy chain in 1981 and bought Wilson's House of Leather the following year.
 By 1982, the company was operating 1,200 Thom McAn shoe stores, supplied and operated more than 1,900 shoe departments in Kmart, 470 Chess Kings stores, 508 Foxmoor stores, 433 CVS stores, 180 Marshalls stores, 210 Kay Bee toy stores, 72 Wilson stores.
 Throughout this period of growth, Melville maintained a lean management team of only seven executives and a support staff of 75 employees.
-In 1983, the company purchased Linen 'n Things, which had 55 stores with annual sales of $80 million at the time.
+In 1983, the company purchased Linens 'n Things, which had 55 stores with annual sales of $80 million at the time.
 It also closed six of the company's seven shoe factories.
 It sold off the Foxmoor chain in 1985.

 When Rooney retired in 1987, Stanley P. Goldstein, a co-founder of CVS, replaced him as chief executive and chairman.
 Goldstein maintained Rooney's strategy for growth by purchasing 25 Heartland and Pharmacity drugstores that year, and 36 Leather Loft stores.
 In 1988, he also purchased athletic footwear brand Finish Line and Bermans Specialty Stores.

 In July 1990, Melville purchased 330 Circus World stores from Greenman Brothers for $95 million.
 The stores became part of its Kay-Bee division, which had 770 toy stores in 50 states at the time.
 It acquired Peoples Drug for $300 million in June 1990 and merged it with CVS.
 In 1991, the company purchased 128 FootAction stores.